Book Review: BUSINESS FOR PUNKS

 BUSINESS FOR PUNKS (BREAK ALL THE RULES — THE BREWDOG WAY) by James Watt.
 Portfolio / Penguin Books 2015.
 Hardcover, 256 pages.
 ISBN # 978-1-101-97992-1.

-This is25716694 a book that exudes the late 1970’s UK punk rock emotion and attitude in several ways.
+This is a book that exudes the late 1970’s UK punk rock emotion and attitude in several ways.
 The format is heavily reminiscent of the art style on the first album by the seminal punk band, The Sex Pistols, from it’s black and white and blue-tinged photos to the slogans and quotes pasted all over the pages in haphazard fashion.

 The contents treat the conventions of the traditional business world in irreverent and humorous fashion.
 Yet, the book contains enough chunks of wisdom to be of value to any modern start-up company.
 It’s chock full of Brewdog founder James Watt’s mantras and catch-phrases.
 It’s the most funny and entertaining business book I’ve ever read.
 If they were all like this, I might read more of them.